Accessibility

 Elevator Accessibility

-All levels of the Museum are accessible by elevator, including exhibition spaces and all public facilities.
+All levels are accessible by elevator, including exhibition spaces and all public facilities.

 Accessible Restrooms

-Accessible restrooms are located on the first and second floor behind the Visitors Elevator of the Museum and across from the Auditorium on the first floor.
-All restrooms and water fountains are wheelchair accessible.
+Accessible restrooms are located on the first and second floor behind the Visitor's Elevator and across from the auditorium on the first floor.
+All bathrooms and water fountains are wheelchair accessible.

 Nursing Room

-The Museum's private nursing room, located within the women's restroom on the first floor behind the Visitor Elevator, is wheelchair accessible.
-This room is meant for single-use only and includes a cushioned chair with arms, two small tables, a locking door, and an electrical outlet.
-A key must be requested at the lobby floor Reception Desk before using.
+The Museum's private nursing room, located within the women's restroom on the first floor behind the Visitor's Elevator, is wheelchair accessible.
+This room is meant for single use only and includes a cushioned chair with arms, two small tables, a locking door, and an electrical outlet.
+A key must be requested at the lobby floor reception desk before use.

 Things to Know Before You Go